theodore-s-beers/reed-archive/index.md

 If publications ask me to take things down, I will.
 Likewise, obviously, if Dr. Reed would rather this site not exist.

 The list below is in descending chronological order.
 More items will be added over time.
 I've started with a broad assortment, and marked some of the most important pieces with a red (or, in dark mode, pink) florette.
-The source files can be accessed [on GitHub](https://github.com/theodore-s-beers/reed-archive/). _Last updated 31 Oct.
+The source files can be accessed [on GitHub](https://github.com/theodore-s-beers/reed-archive/). _Last updated 1 Nov.
 2019._

 ---